Dodecahedra/VPGSolvers/README.md

 the `CLion` IDE using `CTest`.

 ## Miscellaneous files
-The [`games.tar`]() file contains all the individual games used when running experiments to compare the different algorithms (results of which can be found here [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5637419.svg)](https://doi.org/10.5281/zenodo.5637419)).
+The [`games.zip`](./games.zip) file contains all the individual games used when running experiments to compare the different algorithms (results of which can be found here [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5637419.svg)](https://doi.org/10.5281/zenodo.5637419)).